sebahaddin285/sebahaddin285/README.md

 - 🌱 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Learn more about Android
-- ⚡ Fun fact: I love to swim and play futball
+- ⚡ Fun fact: I love to swim and play football
 - 📫 How to reach me **sebahaddin.marangoz@outlook.com**

 <h3 align="left">Languages and Tools:</h3>